data-apis/scipy-2023-presentation/paper.rst

    - X = np.sqrt(fac) * (Xc / std)
    + X = xp.sqrt(fac) * (Xc / std)

+This highlights the following types of changes that are needed to support the array API:

-- The array indexing expressions `X[y == group, :]` and `self.means_[idx]` are
-  changed to `X[y == group]` and `self.means_[idx, :]`, respectively.
-This is
-  because the standard only guarantees support for boolean indexing when the boolean index is the sole index, and multidimensional indexing only when all axes are indexed.
+- **NumPy behavior only a subset of which is defined in the standard.** The array indexing expressions `X[y == group, :]` and `self.means_[idx]` are changed to `X[y == group]` and `self.means_[idx, :]`, respectively.
+This is because the standard only guarantees support for boolean indexing when the boolean index is the sole index, and multidimensional indexing only when all axes are indexed.

-- `dot` is not included in the standard, so must be replaced with `@` (it could also have been replaced with `matmul()`, or `vecdot()` if the operation were a vector dot product).
+- **NumPy functions not included in the standard.** `dot()` is not included in the standard, so must be replaced with `@` (it could also have been replaced with `matmul()`).

-- Some functions are named differently in the standard.
-For example, `np.concatenate` must be replaced with `xp.concat`.
+- **NumPy functions that are named differently in the standard.** Here `np.concatenate()` must be replaced with `xp.concat()`.

-- `Xc.std()` must be replaced with `xp.std(Xc)`, because the standard uses a functional API rather than array methods.
+- **Using functions instead of methods.** `Xc.std()` must be replaced with `xp.std(Xc)`, because the standard is designed around a functional API rather than array methods.

-- The expression `fac = 1.0 / (n_samples - n_classes)` must be wrapped with
+- **No array-likes.** The expression `fac = 1.0 / (n_samples - n_classes)`
-  `asarray()`.
-This is because it is later passed to `xp.sqrt()` and the standard does not require support for array-like inputs to functions, only actual arrays.
+  must be wrapped with `asarray()`.
+This is because it is later passed to `xp.sqrt()`, and the standard only requires functions to accept actual array types as inputs.

-Each of these dependencies was found by testing the code against the `numpy.array_api` `Strict Minimal Implementation`_.
-This is necessary because the things used in the previous version of the code are not strictly disallowed by the standard, but only things explicitly specified in the standard are guaranteed to be implemented by a conforming library.
-The `numpy.array_api` implementation errors on any code that isn't explicitly required by the specification.

-Additionally, although it is not shown in the above example, it may be necessary to support a function which is not included in the standard.
-In this case, the function can be added helper function in the library.
+Additional types of changes which are not demonstrated in the above example include

+- **Functionality that is not included in the standard at all.** This will depend on the specific situation, but it will often be sufficient to add a helper function to implement the desired behavior across common array libraries.
 For example, the above scikit-learn pull request added a helper function for `take()`, which was not yet included in the standard at the time of its writing.

-It may also be necessary to have special case per-library branches for performance purposes.
-For instance, code that makes use of stride optimizations might use separate code paths for libraries like NumPy that support stride manipulations and libraries like JAX which do not (stride manipulations are not part of the array API specification because not all libraries support them).
+- **Library specific performance optimizations.** For instance, code that makes use of stride optimizations might use separate code paths for libraries like NumPy that support stride manipulations and libraries like JAX that do not (stride manipulations are not part of the array API specification because not all libraries support them).
 Per-array library special casing allows optimizing for specific commonly used libraries while still keeping the code portable.

+The above scikit-learn changes were developed with the help of the strict minimal `numpy.array_api`_ implementation.
+This was necessary because the NumPy APIs used in the previous version of the code are not strictly disallowed by the standard, but using them would not be portable.
+The `numpy.array_api` implementation errors on any code that isn't explicitly required by the specification.
+By running the `LinearDiscriminantAnalysis` code against `numpy.array_api`, the scikit-learn developers were able to find which parts of the code used NumPy functionality that is not part of the standard.

-The resulting code is now portable against any array API conforming library.
+The resulting code can now be run against any array API conforming library.
-`Figure 1` shows the resulting speedups from running `LinearDiscriminantAnalysis` against NumPy, Torch CPU and GPU (Cuda), and CuPy.
+`Figure 1`_ shows the resulting speedups from running `LinearDiscriminantAnalysis` against NumPy, Torch CPU and GPU (Cuda), and CuPy.
 Torch CPU gives a 5x speedup over NumPy for fitting, and Torch GPU gives a 72x and 37x speedup for fit and predict, respectively.
 CuPy gives 10x and